 Spent fuels generated in the PWR plants are stored in a spent fuel pool for each unit.
 To date, almost all PWR plants continue to implement measures to address the lack of storage capacity such as installing storage racks additionally, installing high-density storage racks or transferring spent fuels to the spent fuel pool of other neighboring units.
 Spent fuels generated in PHWRs which are Wolsong Units are stored in spent fuel pools for longer than six years and then transferred to the dry storage facility on site.
 Through the Public Engagement Commission, Korea plans to derive recommendations for the management of spent nuclear fuel based on public feedback, and to subsequently establish management policies.
+The Korean Government has established the Master Plans for High-Level Radioactive Waste Management on the basis of the results of public discussion of the issue to secure the safety of the nationals and resolve the policy uncertainty that has been accumulated for more than 30 years.

-Based on intermediate results, several agendas have been derived.
-In consideration of Korea's circumstances, permanent disposal facilities should be constructed and operated with the goal of 2051.
-This study is expected to transfer experience of and lessons from determining national policy to countries that have not established their final management policy for spent fuel, based on Korea's solutions to shortage of spent fuel pools and the formation of national consensus.
+This study is expected to transfer experience of and lessons from determining national policy to countries that have not established their final management policy for spent fuel, based on the formation of national consensus.